 The first time we detect that the lot exposure limit was exceeded will result in a warning.
 The second time will result in a closure of the account, profit deduction and 30% performance commission, plus all the profits from trades that were opened and were ABOVE the limit will be deducted from the account.

-Gambling Behavior
+Gambling Behaviour

 Trading is driven by emotions rather than rational analysis, similar to gambling.
 Traders may pursue losses, make impulsive trades, or display addictive tendencies, leading to negative trading outcomes.
 Your biggest loss should not exceed 3% of the account size on the Master accounts only (Plus model excluded).
 Splitting up a trade into multiple positions will be counted as one single trade.